15 Cheapest Universities in South Carolina for International Students

 South Carolina State University has maintained its legacy of excellence in providing good education.
 A lot of scholars and industry leaders have graduated from the university, signifying its curriculum’s effectiveness in the student’s success.
 The university continues to create a safe and productive learning environment in the state where students are given equal opportunities to achieve their dreams.

-12. Columbia College, South Carolina
+14. Columbia College, South Carolina

 Columbia College in South Carolina provides online, hybrid, and on-campus undergraduate and graduate level programs for students in and out of the United States.
 Founded in 1854, its 167 longstanding higher educational services have allowed them to be regionally, nationally, and internationally recognized by various organizations like the U.S. News and World Reports.
 The vision of the school is to empower students capable of innovation, commitment, social justice, service, and leadership as translated by their academic excellence and experience in the community.

-14. University of South Carolina Aiken
+15. University of South Carolina-Upstate

 Cheap Master's Colleges and Universities in South Carolina for International Students